yhua03/CLS161-DH-Portfolio/_posts/The Decline and Fall of the Roman Empire.markdown

 ---
-layout: blog
+layout: post
-title: The Decline and Fall of the Roman Empire
+title:  "The Decline and Fall of the Roman Empire"
-permalink: /reading-blog/
+date:   "2022-09-21"
+categories: jekyll update
 ---

 ## Chapter 2 - *The Decline and Fall of the Roman Empire* ##